 Categories for the Georgian Bay land cover classification were chosen from the Southern Ontario Land Resource Information System (SOLRIS) definitions, with some modifications.
-Not all classification categories were needed and some were consolidated, for example at the spatial scale used in this study it was not practical to delineate specific wetland types (ie. bog, marsh, swamp).
+Not all classification categories were needed and some were consolidated, for example at the spatial scale used in this study it was not practical to delineate specific wetland types (i.e., bog, marsh, swamp).
 To help avoid map clutter, the SOLRIS category “built-up area impervious” is included in the SOLRIS classification titled “urban”, which also includes transportation.
 Because of difficulties differentiating between forest and bedrock classes at 30 m x 30 m resolution, a class called “Forested Bedrock” was created for the portion of the northeastern Georgian Bay shoreline where bedrock exposures intermixed with forest vegetation.
 The two classes “Crops” and “Bare Ground” were defined in this study but classified the same under the “Undifferentiated” class in SOLRIS.
 Overall, ten land cover classes were created for the Georgian Bay area.

-Categories for the southern portion of Lake Ontario were chosen according to the classes identified for the NOAA C-CAP land cover classification.
+Categories for the southern portion of Lake Ontario were chosen according to the classes identified for the National Oceanic and Atmospheric Administration’s Coastal Change Analysis Program (NOAA C-CAP) land cover classification.

 Training sites were selected by examining true and false color composite images for both regions.
 Additional data were used for southern Lake Ontario that were not available for Georgian Bay.
 Training sites are representative groups of pixels that are selected and assigned to each class to delineate land cover classes.
-The selected pixels define the range of values associated with the spectral signatures of each individual class. , encompassing the pixels used to create a training site, were created using ArcMap for 1987 and 2013 [Table????]. he shapfiles were input to a Random Forests Model supervised classifier script and run using R programming software.
+The selected pixels define the range of values associated with the spectral signatures of each individual class.
+Polygons, encompassing the pixels used to create a training site, were created using ArcMap for 1987 and 2013 and saved into shapefiles [Table????].
+These shapfiles were then input to a Random Forests Model supervised classifier script and run using R programming software to produce the land cover classification.
 Additionally, Digital Elevation Model (DEM) data were obtained from ASTER, using NASA Reverb ECHO, and was used as an input to the Random Forest Model.
-In an elevation derivative, slope, was calculated and also used as an input in the script.
+In ArcGIS, an elevation derivative, slope, was calculated and also used as an input in the script.
 When the samples per training site is set to at least 1,000, the probability of random chance influencing the outputs is limited.
 The number of samples selected for this study was 1,500 and was selected according to Breiman (2001).
 Other inputs to the script included spectral bands from Landsat 5 TM (bands 1-5, 7) and Landsat 8 OLI (bands 2-7) and the thermal bands.
 After each classification by the Random Forests, the output map was evaluated and Training sites were added or deleted based on errors detected in an effort to improve the land cover classification.

 Upon finishing classification the land cover maps were simplified into two classes “Wetland” or “Non-Wetlands”, the latter of which includes all other classes excluding Wetlands.
 These simplified classifications were combined in ArcGIS to produce a four-class classification, where pixels are defined as Unchanged Non-Wetland, Unchanged Wetland, Gain of Wetland, or Loss of Wetland.
 Zonal statistics were used to calculate the areas of each class.
-This simplified classification was used to determine the changes in wetland area from 1987 to 2013 for Georgian and from 1987 to 2014 for the southern portion of Lake Ontario.
+This simplified classification was used to determine the changes in wetland area from 1987 to 2013 for Georgian Bay and from 1987 to 2014 for the southern portion of Lake Ontario.